Does travel insurance cover trip cancellation?

 Which costs are covered by holiday cancellation insurance?

-Cancellation cover normally cover the following costs:
+Cancellation cover normally includes the cost of:

 Pre-booked transport, such as plane or train tickets